krstf456/lp-store/README.md

 A logged in admin should be able to control the stock and check all orders.

 # More info
-We used grommet and MongoDB Atlas to vreate this page
+We used grommet and MongoDB Atlas to create this page.

 ## Known bugg
 Sometimes the capital letter in row 7 "import Admin from "./components/admin/[a]dmin" in the file ./Client/src/App.js swaps.
 Just change it if you get this error.